Face Masks & Gloves Trading License in Dubai

 Regulatory and Compliance Considerations

-Traders dealing in medical-grade masks and gloves should be aware of additional regulatory requirements that apply beyond the standard licence.
+Traders dealing in medical-grade masks and gloves should be aware of additional regulatory requirements that apply beyond the standard license.
 Products classified as medical devices may require registration with the UAE Ministry of Health and Prevention.
 Non-medical PPE products may be subject to conformity marks issued by the Emirates Authority for Standardisation and Metrology (ESMA), and goods must comply with UAE.S GSO standards for personal protective equipment where applicable.

 Import permits and customs declarations are managed through Dubai Customs in coordination with the free zone authority, and traders should ensure their supply chains are documented in line with UAE customs requirements.
 Businesses that exceed the relevant threshold under UAE Federal Tax Authority rules are required to register for corporate tax, and professional advice on this point is recommended from the outset.